 WMO Operational Network

-WMO coordinates a network of the National Meteorological and Hydrological Services (NMHSs) of its 191 Members which operate:
+WMO coordinates a network of the National Meteorological and Hydrological Services (NMHSs) of its 191 Members which operate the:

 Figure 1: Internationally coordinated network of WMO involving Global Observing System, Global Telecommunication System and Global Data Processing and Forecasting System facilitating sharing of data, analysis and forecasts across 191 WMO Members through their National meteorological and Hydrological Services.

 Examples of WMO programmes and activities relevant to DRR

-The Tropical Cyclone Programme is an example of cooperation using regional capacities to support national warning systems to promote disaster risk reduction strategies.
-Through the Programme, six Regional Specialized Meteorological Centres (RSNCs, specifically the Tropical Cyclone Warning Centres (TCWCs)) are dedicated to providing tropical cyclone analysis, forecasts and alerts in support of National Meteorological Services’ operational warnings.
+The Tropical Cyclone Programme (TCP) is an example of cooperation using regional capacities to support national warning systems to promote DRR strategies.
+Through TCP, six Regional Specialized Meteorological Centres (RSNCs, specifically the Tropical Cyclone Warning Centres (TCWCs)) are dedicated to providing tropical cyclone analysis, forecasts and alerts in support of NMHSs' operational warnings.
 The Programme is supported by five regional committees, involving forecasters from the NMHSs, which ensure ongoing improvements in the tropical cyclone forecasting and warning systems.
 This has enabled availability of tropical cyclone warning capacities to all countries at risk.

 Figure 2: WMO network of Tropical Cyclone Specialized Centres, a model for sustained cooperation.